lokidokicoki/dnd-lite/rules.md

 1. Choose a name.
 2. Choose a race.
 3. Choose a gender.
-7. Character age is 25 + 2d6.
+4. Character age is 25 + 2d6.
 5. Roll your stats.
-4. Choose a class.
+6. Choose a class.
-6. Update your stats and fill out your skill bonuses.
+7. Update your stats and fill out your skill bonuses.
+8. Choose an alignment.

 ### Stats: